lando2319/scottAdamsAI/CONTRIBUTING.md

 I'd love to get the following

-- locals (if possible) If there is something publically available
+- locals: (if possible) If there is something publically available

-- tweets
+- tweets:
 Scott has 150K tweets, the $200 a month api plan allows for 10K a month.
 I can set it up to query all the tweets, it's just a question of cost and time.

-- periscopes
+- periscopes:
 Apparently if known, the url it's accessible https://x.com/Drangula/status/1924636858677338527 if we have a range or something, maybe we can iterate to find them all

-- interviews on youtube
+- interviews on youtube:
 I've added Scott's two tumblrs scottadamssays and scottadamsblog as well as his old 2008 blog, are there any I'm missing?

 - articles in media (opeds, interview, guest blog posts)